robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

 .. code-block:: bash

-    robusta logs # get robusta logs, see errors. robusta playbooks list-dirs  # get see if you custom action was loaded
+    robusta logs # get robusta logs, see errors robusta playbooks list-dirs  # get see if you custom action package was loaded

 Let’s push the new action to Robusta, and then test it by triggering the action manually immediately.